 PAMJ-OH participates in CrossMark, therefore, all published articles will display the CrossMark logo similar to the one below.
 By Clicking on the CrossMark logo you will get the current status of an article and will be directed to the latest published version.

 All articles published in PAMJ-OH receive a DOI.
-The contents of PAMJ - CM is currently not archived on PMC or PubMed, but we are working to ensure the largest indexation of PAMJ CM.
+The contents of PAMJ - CM is currently not archived on PMC or PubMed, but we are working to ensure the largest indexation of PAMJ OH.

 Whenever a published article needs to be corrected, the correction or retraction policies above will be applied.